 Having being raised alone by a single mum who had to spend a lot of time working to make ends meet, there was no particular mentor present in my life.
 Even my teachers weren’t that much interested in the little timid boy that I was growing up.
 I guess it was only Mr. Ogala, my primary school tutor, who cared, somewhat energetically, about my prospects in the arts.
 Ironically, I didn’t like the fine arts that much.

-So it was by chance I managed to be influenced by men older and wiser than I was.
+So it was by chance I got influenced by men older and wiser than I was.
 At the age of 21, I stumbled on one of Stephen Donaldson’s The Chronicles of Thomas Covenant book series, Lord Fouls Bane.
 Though it was a high fantasy novel, its tale of perseverance and courage ignited my interest in personal development for the very first time, and as a byproduct, a love for reading.
 In addition, authors and thinkers like Dale Carnegie and James Allen did a whole lot more in strengthening my resolve to becoming a better human being.

 Then came the Bible with its instructions on Love and excellence: “Love is patient, love is kind.
 It does not envy, it does not boast…” With such guidance, I felt propelled to cultivating good relationships and character.
 I can only imagine what my life would have become without these serendipitous events that led me, I believe, on the good path.